ziadmohmd/AI-Based-Suspicious-Sitting-Posture-Monitoring/README.md

 - **Notifications**: Plyer may require additional setup on some systems.
 - **Performance**: Reduce frame rate or resolution if experiencing lag.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit changes.
-4. Push to the branch.
-5. Open a Pull Request.

 ## License